eodms-sgdot/eodms-cli/README.md

 ### Query

-All image queries use the RAPI search service at https://www.eodms-sgdot.nrcan-rncan.gc.ca/wes/rapi/search (see [EODMS APIs - REST Search](https://wiki.gccollab.ca/EODMS_APIs#REST_Search) for more info).
+All image queries use the RAPI search service at https://www.eodms-sgdot.nrcan-rncan.gc.ca/wes/rapi/search (see [Wiki - Advanced Search](https://github.com/nrcan-eodms-sgdot-rncan/eodms-rapi-orderdownload/wiki/Directly-Accessing-the-EODMS-REST-API#rapi---advanced-search) for more info).

 If an **AOI file** is provided, the script will query the RAPI for any images, within a given collection or collections, which intersect the AOI.